 Research focus includes the analysis of humoral immune response to HSV-2 and its vaccine candidates and understanding the role of tissue B cells in HSV-2 infection.

-Research interests include the design and analysis of group-sequential and complex clinical trials, specifically as pertaining to HIV prevention trials.
+Research focus includes the design and analysis of group-sequential and complex clinical trials, specifically as pertaining to HIV prevention trials.

 Research focus includes ecology of human microbial communities, impact of bacterial interactions on health and disease, molecular diagnosis of bacterial pathogens and bacterial adaptive responses.